sharetribe/flex-docs/src/docs/tutorial-rental/explore-the-marketplace-create-your-first-transaction/index.md

 When the transaction period is passed, the transaction will automatically be marked as completed.
 And you should be able to experience the review process.
 Depending on the dates that you selected, that might be a bit later.

 If you have any questions about the transaction process or anything that you read about in this tutorial.
-Feel free to contact [the Sharetribe support team](mailto: help@sharetribe.com)
+Feel free to contact [the Sharetribe support team](mailto:help@sharetribe.com).